firehol/blocklist-ipsets/README.md

 [Team-Cymru.org](http://www.team-cymru.org) IP space that has been allocated to an RIR, but not assigned by that RIR to an actual ISP or other end-user - **excellent list - use it only your internet interface**

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://www.team-cymru.org/Services/Bogons/fullbogons-ipv4.txt).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 09:35:07 UTC 2015.

 The ipset `fullbogons` has **3646** entries, **670922200** unique IPs.